ZenetGame/ZenetAleo/README.md

 ### 3. Player 2 makes their first move

-It is now Player 2's turn to play.
+It's now Player 2's turn to play.
 Suppose they roll a 2 on the dice and wish to move their piece to cell #12, but find that this cell is already occupied by a piece belonging to Player 1.
 Because the piece on cell #12 is unprotected, Player 2 may opt to exchange the positions of the two pieces, moving their own piece to cell #12 and Player 1's piece to cell #10.
 This move is legal according to the rules of the game and can be a strategic advantage for Player 2, as they are able to displace their opponent's piece and occupy a more favorable position on the board.

 This is the resulting board after this move is executed: